spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ### Troubleshooting Tip
 After setting the enable password network, I wasn’t prompted to enter the password when I typed enable again.
 This is because I was still in Privileged EXEC mode (R2#).
 To test the password prompt, I had to type exit twice to return to User EXEC mode (R2>), then re-enter enable.
 Once I did that, the router correctly prompted me for the password.

+### Lesson Learned from Troubleshooting Tip:

+I learned that after setting a password, I need to exit all the way back to the starting mode (User EXEC mode) to properly test it.
+If I stay in Privileged EXEC mode, the router won’t ask me for the password again.
+This showed me how important it is to fully reset my session when checking if security settings work.